mariannDiaz/passwordGenerator/README.md

+# The Password Generator

 Name: Mariann Diaz

-The new Python feature: I used the secrets library to ensure every selected character in your password is safely managed through encryption/decryption.
+## The new Python tool:

+I used the secrets library to ensure every selected character in your password is safely managed through encryption/decryption.
-Project Description: The Password Generator

 This program can generate customized and safe passwords.

-It has three main features:
+## Main features:

     1. Generates a non-customized random password (let the sytem choose)
     2. Generates a memorable passphrase (made of random words)
     3. Generates a password from a sentence (Schneier's scheme)

-Other features:
+## Other features:

     - You can choose the length and types of characters you want to include in your desired password.
     - You can generate multiple passwords at once.

-Main Challenges:
+## Main Challenges:

     1. Opening, reading and correctly managing the random words in the CSV file.
     2. To fully understand how to use the secrets.choice() tool inside the context of my program.